ydahal1/ydahal1/jokes.md

-They're making a movie about clocks.
-It's about time
+I was going to get a brain transplant, but I changed my mind

 [
-Thu Aug 27 01:46:28 UTC 2026
+Fri Aug 28 03:08:52 UTC 2026
  ]